PinkyRabbit/aws-ec2-static-deploy/README.md

 # aws-ec2-static-deploy

-This project is a template.
+This project is a template of auto deploy the application from GitHub to AWS EC2.

-Its main goal is to deploy the application to AWS EC2 on a merge branch.
+It is implemented using the [easingthemes/ssh-deploy](https://github.com/easingthemes/ssh-deploy) action library.
+You can find a more detailed description of the configuration features there.

-Additionally, it can serve as a template for NGINX pages
+The template contains index.html, 404.html and 500.html pages that NGINX uses.

 ## Deploy configuration